dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ## Current and latest development work

-The parent directory has the Docker files and the gitlab-ci.yml file
+The parent directory has the Docker files and the gitlab-ci.yml file Dockerfile_python_multi_processing is for the latest development gitlab pipeline.

+All python (mastser_script.py) run in self contained Docker container on the VPS

+The VPS also hosts a self-managed gitlab container from which the pipelines are run.
+This expedites the repetitive testing, especially for benchmarking the module2 (below).

 Latest development work is in the aws_boto3_modular_multi_processing sub-directory The master_script.py is in this directory

-This has all the latest multi-threading and multi-processing code in the sequential_master_modules package
+This has all the latest multi-threading and multi-processing code in the sequential_master_modules package(directory)

 The current 11 modules in the package sequential_master_modules are multi-processed in the master_script.py